-In the past, practice-builders have filled a very important void for chiropractors.
+In the past, practice builders have filled a very important void for chiropractors.
 Until recently, chiropractors were placed at an economic disadvantage by the somewhat closed reimbursement policies of the insurance industry and by the medical profession.
 Until the insurance equality laws came into effect, many patients had to turn to hospitalization and the medical profession to receive coverage and reimbursement.
 In order to effectively compete for patients, chiropractors had to struggle to establish themselves as successful practitioners.
-Some chiropractors rose above the situation through their natural abilities in interpersonal relationships, business management savvy, etc. However, many practitioners, while well skilled technically in their profession, were not educated as to the business aspects of running a pracAt that time, the national associations did not fully address the problem and failed to develop adequate management courses for doctors.
-Therefore, many struggling doctors found themselves turning to the entrepreneurs who stepped in and filled this void, just as others had done in the medical, dental and legal professions.
+Some chiropractors rose above the situation through their natural abilities in interpersonal relationships, business management savvy, etc. However, many practitioners, while well skilled technically in their profession, were not educated as to the business aspects of running a practice.

+Diplomate cources

+will include

+pediatrics, scoliosis,

-Diplomate courses will include pediatrics, scoliosis, nutrition, and sports injuries
+nutrition, and

+sports injuries.